zeta-chain/protocol-contracts-ton/README.md

 #### Authority operations

+These "admin" operations are used to manage the contract.
+In the future, they will be fully managed by TSS.
+Currently, a dedicated authority address is used `state::authority_address`

 - `set_deposits_enabled` - toggle deposits
 - `update_tss` - update TSS public key
 - `update_code` - upgrade the contract code